westquote/SquidTasks/README.md

 Full API documentation can be found at https://westquote.github.io/SquidTasks/.

+## License
+Squid::Tasks is developed by Tim Ambrogi Saxon and Elliott Mahler at Giant Squid Studios, and uses the [MIT License](https://en.wikipedia.org/wiki/MIT_License).

 ## Overview of Squid::Tasks
 Squid::Tasks consists of several top-level headers within the include directory.